dnr/orq/README.md

   server, over the ssh tunnel.
 - Contact the orq daemon and tell it to [re]start the image.
 - The daemon will start the new image in a new container.
-- Then it will update the hipache config to point `myapp.com` to port 3000 on the new container.
+- Then it will update the nginx config to point `myapp.com` to port 3000 on the new container.
 - Then it will take down the old container.
 - The orq daemon checks that all known containers are running every ten seconds,